SNTSVV/HUDD-Toolset/README.md

 # HUDD (Heatmap-based Unsupervised Debugging of DNNs)

 This repository contains the tools and the data appearing in:
-* "**Supporting Deep Neural Network Safety Analysis and Retraining Through Heatmap-Based Unsupervised Learning**" by H. Fahmy, F. Pastore, M. Bagherzadeh, and L. Briand, published in the [IEEE Transactions on Reliability](https://ieeexplore.ieee.org/abstract/document/9439863); available for [download](https://arxiv.org/abs/2002.00863).
+* "**Supporting Deep Neural Network Safety Analysis and Retraining Through Heatmap-Based Unsupervised Learning**" by Hazem Fahmy, Fabrizio Pastore, Mojtaba Bagherzadeh, and Lionel Briand, published in the [IEEE Transactions on Reliability](https://ieeexplore.ieee.org/abstract/document/9439863); available for [download](https://arxiv.org/abs/2002.00863).
-* "**HUDD: A tool to debug DNNs for safety analysis**" by H. Fahmy, F. Pastore, and L. Briand, presented in [IEEE/ACM 44th International Conference on Software Engineering](https://ieeexplore.ieee.org/document/9793750); available for [download](https://arxiv.org/abs/2210.08356).
+* "**HUDD: A tool to debug DNNs for safety analysis**" by Hazem Fahmy, Fabrizio Pastore, and Lionel Briand, presented in [IEEE/ACM 44th International Conference on Software Engineering](https://ieeexplore.ieee.org/document/9793750); available for [download](https://arxiv.org/abs/2210.08356).

 # Project Description
 We observe three major challenges with existing practices regarding DNNs in safety-critical systems: